 - We process our work.
 We document and standardize our workflows whenever we can.
 We have created dedicated pipelines for our recurring legal work, with pre-built approvals and questions to ask.

 - We automate admin not content.
 Automation accelerates the delivery and improves the consistency of documents.
 However, it takes time and effort to set up and maintain properly.
 Plus, it is not adaptable to each and every situation.
 This is why we are not automating agreements at our company.
-But we automate administrative tasks like filing documents and sending out reminders.
+But we automate administrative tasks like scanning documents, archiving documents and setting reminders.

 - We accelerate while preserving consistency.
 Organising our legal work around standardized processes fast-tracks the delivery of our legal matters while making sure we comply with our internal rules.

 - We save time on admin tasks.
-Automating the filing of documents and the tagging of matters saves us time so we can focus on content and creativity.
+We automate the scanning and archiving of documents.
+This saves us time so we can focus on content and creativity.

 - We save our souls.
 Who likes to file and store documents anyway?
-We do not want bright legal minds to waste a significant amount of their time doing some document management housekeeping.
+We do not want bright legal minds to waste their time doing document management housekeeping.